quchen/stgi/README.md

 ### Evaluation

-- The three stacks from the paper - argument, return, and update - are unified into a single one, since they run synchronously anyway.
+- The three stacks from the operational semantics given in the paper - argument, return, and update - are unified into a single one, since they run synchronously anyway.
 This makes the current location in the evaluation much clearer, since the stack is always popped from the top.
 For example, having a return frame at the top means the program is close to a `case` expression.

 GHC's current STG